DS-XL/ds_2024/Git-setup-and-hw-instruction.md

 	- If you have modified files in your local branch `[branch_name]` you might [have a conflict that prevents you from merging](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-merge-conflicts).
 There are a few ways to resolve the conflict:
 		- [Resolve through command line](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-using-the-command-line): After resolving the conflict, stage and commit your changes.
 Now you can merge or push changes to `origin`
-		- Instead of using `git merge`, use `git rebase`. `rebase` is like changing the "reference point" of you commit.
-Instead of using `origin/[branch_name]` as base for change, now you can ask Git to use the new `upstream/[branch_name]` so changes on both sides are included.
+		- Instead of using `git merge`, use `git rebase`. `rebase` is like changing the "reference point" of your commit.
+Instead of using `origin/[branch_name]` as the base for change, now you can ask Git to use the new `upstream/[branch_name]` so changes on both sides are included.
 If you want to use this, instead of the code block above, use the following:

 			```
 			# assuming your local has an older version of [branch_name] branch